minghai/MikuMikuSequencer/README.md

 the screen, or just use right click on the target note.

 The "save" button will save your music as JSON file.
-Drag and drop your file and you can play it again.
+Drag and drop your file on the score and you can play it again.

 This version lacks Undo implementation.
 Watch out, no Undo.
 So save many times.